Dragoncall/BDS_group_27/README.md

 Currently, there are a couple of files with classes and methods.
 The most important class for the Tweepy bindings is the `FetchBuilder`.
 This class uses the builder pattern to compile a `/search` request to Twitter's API.
-Using this pattern, its easy to keep adding parameters in different methods until the entire query has been planned out.
+Using this pattern, its easy to keep adding parameters in different methods/PipelineSteps until the entire query has been planned out.
 After that, one can build the model creating a function that can be called with the api or run it instantly with an api instance.
-It was chosen to do it this way, as for example, the Prominent Person model will augment the fetchers with their own information.
+It was chosen to do it this way, as for example, the Prominent Person model will augment the fetchers with their own stored information.

 ## Models
 Currently the API builds on 2 models.
 These models are stored in the `models` directory.